search icon

 We put together this article as a way of addressing some of the risks of serving as your own registered agent.
-While there are some advantages to doing so, in our opinion the negatives usually far outweigh the positives.
+While there are some advantages to doing so, in our opinion, the negatives usually far outweigh the positives.
 With that said, let’s get down to the details!

+Registered agent duties include handling legal documents, and failing to manage these documents properly can lead to significant legal and compliance risks for a business.
 The specific documents that your registered agent handles include service of process for lawsuits and important notices from your Secretary of State’s office.

 You have several options for who can serve as your registered agent.
-As far as the DIY options go, you can designate yourself as your company’s registered agent, you can recruit a friend or family member to handle it for you, or you can assign the role to one of your employees.
+As far as the do-it-yourself options go, you can designate yourself as your company’s registered agent, you can recruit a friend or family member to handle it for you, or you can assign the role to one of your employees.

 If you’re more interested in having a professional take the reins of this position, you could designate your lawyer or accountant, or you can hire a registered agent service.